buddekai/CoViD-19-RuleBasedModel/README.md

 # Rule-based SIR models for CoViD-19

 One of the simplest models to simulate an outbreak of diseases such as the flu or measles is the SIR model.
 It models the transition of a population from being susceptible (S) to a disease to being infectious (I) and finally recovered (R).
-The model was first published in 1927 (https://doi.org/10.1098/rspa.1927.0118).
+The model was first published by Kermack and McKendrick in 1927 (https://doi.org/10.1098/rspa.1927.0118).

 All models in this repository have been implemented for the rule-based modeling language ML-Rules (see https://doi.org/10.1145/2998499).